craftercms/docs/source/system-administrators/studio/session-timeout-settings.rst

    |

 #.
-In your ``TOMCAT/shared/classes/crafter/studio/extension/studio-config-override.yaml``, change the value for ``studio.security.sessionTimeout`` to desired amount of time the session will exist in minutes (the same value from the previous step):
+In your ``TOMCAT/shared/classes/crafter/studio/extension/studio-config-override.yaml``, change the value for ``studio.security.sessionTimeout`` to desired amount of time the session will exist in minutes (the same value or less from the previous step):

    .. code-block:: properties

+      # HTTP Session timeout for studio (value is in minutes).
       studio.security.sessionTimeout: 60

    |

+   You can also change the Studio session timeout from the |mainMenu| **Main Menu** in Studio under ``Global Config``

-Make sure to stop and restart your Studio after making your changes.
+Remember to keep the Studio session timeout from the ``studio-config-override.yaml`` file less than the Tomcat session-timeout (``TOMCAT/webapps/studio/WEB-INF/web.xml`` file).
+Also make sure to stop and **restart your Studio after making your changes**.